spaze/phpstan-disallowed-calls/README.md

 ```

 The `message` key is optional.
 Functions and methods can be specified with or without `()`.
 Omitting `()` is not recommended though to avoid confusing method calls with class constants.

+The `errorIdentifier` key is optional.
+It can be used to provide a unique identifier to the PHPStan error.

 Use wildcard (`*`) to ignore all functions, methods, namespaces starting with a prefix, for example:
 ```neon